longturn/freeciv21/docs/General/install.rst

 See the `Debian Linux Packages`_ section below on the steps to install the components for Debian Linux and its variants.

-See the `MacOS X Packages`_ section below on the steps to install the components for Apple MacOS X.
+See the `macOS Packages`_ section below on the steps to install the components for Apple macOS.

 If you are running Windows and want to use the MSYS2 environment and not set it up yet, then :doc:`do so now <../../Contributing/msys2>`, before continuing.